-To gather real-world attack traffic and assess the amount of alerts that the system is capable of identifying as non-relevant in a more realistic scenario, we deployed two honeypots.
-One of the honeypot machines was running a standard RedHat 7.2 Linux installation, the other one was running an unpatched version of Microsoft Windows 2000 Server.
+To gather real-world attack traffic and assess the amount of alerts that the system is capable of identifying as non-relevant in a more realistic scenario, a third experiment was conducted.
+For this experiment, we deployed two honeypots.
+One of the honeypot machines was running a standard RedHat 7.2 Linux installation; the other one was running an unpatched version of Microsoft Windows 2000 Server.
 Both hosts had a considerable amount of services with known vulnerabilities.
 The network link to both honeypots was monitored by Snort-2.0.2, using its complete set of 2625 rules.

-During a period of 14 days, Snort reported 164,415 raw alerts referring to attacks against the RedHat Linux machine and 79,198 raw alerts referring to attacks against the Windows machine.
+During a period of 14 days, Snort reported 164,415 raw alerts referring to attacks against the RedHat Linux machine and

+79,198 raw alerts referring to attacks against the Windows machine.
 Among these raw alerts, we noticed a large amount of attacks related to the Slammer and Nachia worms.
 Also, a large amount of scan activity against ports commonly used by web proxy and socks proxy servers was registered.
-We believe that these scans are performed by spammers that use these proxies as mail relays.
+We believe that spammers that use the proxies as mail relays perform these scans.
 Given the raw alerts, the alert verification process was capable of tagging 161,166 attacks against the Linux host (98.3%) and 78,785 attacks against the Windows host (99.4%) as unsuccessful.
-This tagging was manually verified, and we concluded that all attacks that have been tagged as unsuccessful actually failed (the manual checks were doable because most attacks targeted non-existent services).
+This tagging was manually verified, and we concluded that all attacks that have been tagged as unsuccessful actually failed (the manual checks could be performed reliably because most attacks targeted non-existent services).
 Although a default installation of Snort was used, the numbers clearly indicate that real-world attack traffic produces many false or non-relevant positives that can be suppressed using alert verification.

-The results shown above demonstrate that alert verification improves the false positive rate of NIDS implementations.
+The results shown above demonstrate that alert verification improves the false positive rate of network intrusion detection implementations.
 However, the current alert verification implementation for Snort suffers from several limitations.
-One is that the granularity of CVE IDs, which is somewhat necessitated by the choice of Nessus as the verification component, reduces the effectiveness of the tool as a whole.
-This stems from the lack of other additional information, such as host architecture, revision of the vulnerable program, etc. which could result in the vulnerability testing script reporting the service as not vulnerable when in fact it is.
+A first problem is that the granularity of CVE IDs, which is somewhat needed by the choice of Nessus as the verification component, reduces the effectiveness of the tool as a whole.
+This stems from the lack of other additional information, such as host architecture, revision of the vulnerable program, etc., which could result in the vulnerability testing script reporting the service as non-vulnerable when in fact it is.
 It is also worth noting that this limitation generalizes to the fact that, barring implementation flaws, active alert verification is only as good as the available verification scripts, just as the quality of a signature-based IDS depends on the quality of its signatures.

-Another issue is that the classification scheme of vulnerable, not vulnerable, or undetermined may, as members of the focus-ids mailing list [Sec] have pointed out, not be expressive enough to capture information that is relevant to network security officers.
+Another issue is that the classification scheme of vulnerable, not vulnerable, or undetermined may not be expressive enough to capture information that is relevant to network security officers, as members of the focus-ids mailing list [Sec] have pointed out